Clearlake Pedestrian Accident Lawyer

 Pedestrian accidents have been on the rise in the last few years.
 According to a recent report by the Governors Highway Traffic Safety Association (GHSA), pedestrian deaths in the United States have increased by 21% between 2019 and 2020.

-The California Office of Traffic Safety (OTS) reports that the problem of pedestrians being seriously injured or killed on California roadways is growing worse.
+The California Office of Traffic Safety (OTS) reports that pedestrians being severely injured or killed on California roadways is worsening.
 According to statistics:

 - 893 pedestrians were killed, and over 14,000 were injured in 2018

 - Pedestrian deaths increased by 26% percent between 2014 and 2018